Cosby, Leicestershire: Sport

 In 2009, Sir Garfield Sobers came to the village at a special evening when he talked about his cricket career.
 The former West Indies captain returned a few days later to join members who had successfully bid to play a round of golf with him.
 His visits came during a busy spell for Cosby when they hosted the County Championship at the end of June of that year.

 In September 2011, Cosby's Lucy Garner sprinted to victory in Copenhagen to claim the Junior Women's World Championship.
 She finished in the Top 3 of the 2011 BBC Young Sports Personality of the Year Award category.
 In May 2012, Garner added the National Junior Road Race title to her Junior World Title.

-In the 2014-15 football season, Cosby United won an unprecedented treble by winning the Leicester and District Premier Division title, County Cup and League Cup.

-In the 2017-18 rugby season, Cosby won the Leicestershire Merit C league title, losing just one game - a home defeat to Burbage 2nds.
-They exacted their revenge on Burbage though by winning at their ground, 17-15, in the final league game of the season in a top of the table title decider.
-In the football, Cosby United won the Leicester and District Premier Division title after beating Glenfield Town 7-1 in their final game of the season.